 "Villeneuve, too, even if he has a first-driver contract, has to prove himself at the moment".

 David Richards adds.
 And Takuma Salo, hired as third driver (Anthony Davidson is the test driver) says he is ready for anything.
-The other two are making the ritualistic pleas.
-But, in the meantime, on Wednesday 15 January 2003, comes the revolution in Formula 1, first suggested now imposed by the FIA.
-Gone are the electronic trinkets that control the driving, the radio communications that inform the drivers, the reserve single-seaters used in the event of a breakdown in practice.
+The other two touch wood.
+But, in the meantime, on Wednesday, January 15, 2003, the revolution comes in Formula 1, first suggested now imposed by the FIA.
+Gone are the electronic things that control the driving, the radio communications that inform the drivers, the reserve single-seaters used in the event of a breakdown in practice.
 The announcement is made by Max Mosley, president of the Federation, to team managers:

 "Gentlemen, there is a crisis and two stables have gone bankrupt.
 Do you have a unanimous idea to reduce costs?"